shapedthought/vcli/README.md

     COPY . .

-    RUN go build -v -o /usr/local/bin/veeamcli
+    RUN go build -v -o /usr/local/bin/vcli

     FROM ubuntu:latest

-    WORKDIR /home/veeamcli
+    WORKDIR /home/vcli

     RUN apt-get update && app-get upgrade -y && apt-get install vim -y

-    COPY --from=build /usr/local/bin/veeamcli ./
+    COPY --from=build /usr/local/bin/vcli ./

 Then exec into the container

-    docker run --rm -it txtxx56/veeamcli:0.2 bash
+    docker run --rm -it YOUR_ACCOUNT/vcli:0.2 bash

-    cd /home/veeamcli
+    cd /home/vcli

-    ./veeamcli init
+    ./vcli init

 With the --rm flag the container will deleted immediately after use.

-Even when downloading the veeamcli into a Docker container, ensure you check the checksum!
+Even when downloading the vcli into a Docker container, ensure you check the checksum!

 ## Why Golang?

-The main reason for using Golang, after careful consideration, was that it compiles to a single binary with all depencies included.
+The main reason for using Golang, after careful consideration, was that it compiles to a single binary with all decencies included.

 Python was a close second, and is a great language, but some of the complexities of dependency management can make it more difficult to get started.

-Why not .NET, RUST, etc?
+If anyone knows me I love RUST, but for this decided that Go was a better choice.

-Mainly due to experiance with the language.
-If you prefer these languages, feel free to take this implementation as an example and build your own.
+If you prefer other languages, feel free to take this implementation as an example and build your own.

 ## Contribution

-If you think something is missing, or you think you can make it better, feel free to send us a pull request.
+If you think something is missing, or you think you can make it better, feel free to send me a pull request.

 ## Issues and comments